We talk a lot about food waste at Imperfect, but there is another problem with our food system that also needs attention: food deserts.

 - Read the “Food Apartheid: The Root of the Problem with America’s Groceries” in the Guardian.

-- Read about how Black-led agriculture is an essential part of the food justice movement in an interview with Leah Penniman of Soul Fire Farm.
+- Check out this interview with Leah Penniman of Soul Fire Farm.
+Read about how Black-led agriculture is an essential part of the food justice movement.

-- Get in touch with one of our donation partners to learn how you can work to help end hunger and support food accessibility in your community.
+- Get in touch with one of our donation partners.
+Learn how you can work to help end hunger and support food accessibility in your community.